Brachmia sitiens

-Brachmia sitiens is a moth in the family Gelechiidae.
+Brachmia sitiens is a moth in the family Gelechiidae endemic to southern India.
 It was described by Edward Meyrick in 1918.
-It is found in southern India.

 The wingspan is 18–19 mm.
 The forewings are light greyish-ochreous irrorated with rather dark fuscous.
 The stigmata are cloudy, dark fuscous, the plical somewhat before the first discal.
-There is a faint irregular transverse shade from the second stigmata to the dorsum and traces of cloudy submarginal dots around the apex and termen.
+A faint irregular transverse shade extends from the second stigmata to the dorsum, with traces of cloudy submarginal dots around the apex and termen.
 The hindwings are pale grey.